linkoutapp/linkout-scraper/README.md

 ## Who made this project

-This project was made by [Linkout](https://linkout.space) - LinkedIn Outreach on Autopilot, and being maintained by [Sai Adarsh S](https://github.com/sai-adarsh).
+This project was made by [Linkout](https://linkout.space) - LinkedIn Outreach on Autopilot, and being maintained by [Sai Adarsh](https://github.com/sai-adarsh).
 Any contribution is welcomed!

 ## 🤝 Contributing